 Oracle (ORCL) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the software maker had gained 6.39% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.92% and the S&P 500's gain of 2.18% in that time.
+Prior to today's trading, shares of the software maker had gained 10.77% over the past month.
+This has lagged the Computer and Technology sector's gain of 11.1% and outpaced the S&P 500's gain of 4.57% in that time.

 Oracle will be looking to display strength as it nears its next earnings release.
 On that day, Oracle is projected to report earnings of $1.19 per share, which would represent year-over-year growth of 5.31%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $12.39 billion, up 17.9% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.91 per share and revenue of $49.74 billion.
-These totals would mark changes of +0.2% and +17.19%, respectively, from last year.
+ORCL's full-year Zacks Consensus Estimates are calling for earnings of $4.91 per share and revenue of $49.74 billion.
+These results would represent year-over-year changes of +0.2% and +17.19%, respectively.

-Any recent changes to analyst estimates for Oracle should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Oracle.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
-Oracle currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.18% lower.
+Oracle is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Oracle is holding a Forward P/E ratio of 17.65.
-For comparison, its industry has an average Forward P/E of 26.55, which means Oracle is trading at a discount to the group.
+In terms of valuation, Oracle is currently trading at a Forward P/E ratio of 18.28.
+This valuation marks a discount compared to its industry's average Forward P/E of 27.47.

-Investors should also note that ORCL has a PEG ratio of 2.21 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Computer - Software stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.
+It is also worth noting that ORCL currently has a PEG ratio of 2.29.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+ORCL's industry had an average PEG ratio of 2.07 as of yesterday's close.

 To follow ORCL in the coming trading sessions, be sure to utilize Zacks.com.